-Suppose you’re in an active conversation, do you ever actively think of what to say?
-Do you ponder on what to say next and hope to the heavens that you won’t mess up?
+When you’re engaged in conversation, do you actively think of what to say?
+Do you hope to the heavens that you won’t mess up?
 Are you aware of your body language?
 Or does the conversation flow naturally without you needing to think about it?
-For many of us, we experience the latter.
+For many of us, we experience the latter, but people with social pragmatic disorder or ASD, all of the above challenges can be true.

 Unfortunately, some individuals with different abilities can experience deficits in communication and struggle with even uttering a word or to understand any implicit word, phrase or tone the other person in the conversation says.